 MFA & BFA, Film, UW-Milwaukee

-Sean Kafer is a filmmaker and Associate Lecturer at UW-Milwaukee in the Department of Film.
+Sean Kafer is a filmmaker and Associate Lecturer at UW-Milwaukee in the Department of Film, Video, Animation and New Genres.
 His work includes experimental narrative, film and video installation, documentary and photography.
 His recent film Valley Maker , which premiered at the Milwaukee Film Festival, observes his passage down the Mississippi River in a wooden raft that he constructed.
 He has a bachelor’s degree in Fine Arts and Masters in Film from the University of Wisconsin-Milwaukee.

 Project Director, docUWM